Jointeg/ubirch-poc-manager/README.md

 Each test that extends `UnitTestBase` will be run against in-memory implementations of DB/Keycloak.
 They will run fast, focus and should focus on testing the correctness of the modelled flow, rather than the integrations.
 Due to the nature of such tests, some functionalities might not fully work (for example UserPolling).

 ## Deployment

 All the required attributes that needs to be set up are listed in `application-docker.conf`.
 Following list will contain only those, that might be unclear:

+* `system.aesEncryption.secretKey` - 256 bit secret key that will be used for encrypting DeviceCreationToken and CertificationCreationToken before storing them in DB
 * `keycloak.users.realm` - Realm where the users created by POC-Service will be stored.
 * `keycloak.polling.interval` - Interval (in seconds) that indicates how often POC-Service will poll Keycloak for newly registered users (look at `confirmation-mail-sent` attribute).